 The user interface of the Grand Channel plug-in features the Bypass and Routing panel, TLA-100A Compressor, and EQF-100 Full Range Equalizer stacked one on top of the other, in that order.
 The user interfaces of the individual units are the same as the individual plug-ins.

-The EQF-100 equalizer features 4 fully parametric bands of equalization, 2 cut filters, and input and output VU meters.
-The TLA-100A Compressor features adjustable attack and release times and a smooth soft knee character.
+The EQF-100 equalizer features four fully parametric bands of equalization, a high-pass filter, a low-pass filter, and I/O VU meters.
+The TLA-100A Compressor offers adjustable attack and release times and a smooth, soft knee character.
 Its additional panel offers low cut, parallel compression, and adjustable harmonic excitement via the Saturation knob.

 The Bypass and Routing panel is used for engaging or bypassing the separate units and for selecting the processing order.
 By default, the sound reaches the equalizer before the compressor, but you can easily reverse the order with a single switch.
 Additionally, there are two main volume controls on the unit—the Output Volume on the EQF-100 and the gain knob on the TLA-100A.

 The characteristics of distortion yielded by the EQF-100 and TLA-100A are different.
 The TLA-100A has a separate saturation control which lets you adjust the headroom of the unit, so you can go from a clean sound with almost no audible distortion to a fully saturated sound, leaving no transients intact.
 Try more saturation when taming transients in drums, and back off the knob when you need to warm up a vocal track.
 On the other hand, the distortion of the EQF-100 has a totally different character.
 Boosting the EQ or cranking the output volume yields a warm and fat type of harmonic excitement that is suited for vocals, bass, or brass.

 This software is compatible with Mac and Windows computers and can operate in VST, AU, and AAX formats.